-A new JLL report asserts office-to-residential conversions in the Greater Toronto Area could be a boon for both sectors of the city’s real estate market - and calls on the city to remove one impediment to these types of projects.
+A new JLL report asserts office-to-residential redevelopments in the Greater Toronto Area could be a boon for both sectors of the city’s real estate market - and calls on the city to remove one impediment to these types of projects.

-According to the Less Office, More Housing report, converting vacant or under-tenanted class-B and C office space into residential units would lower the ongoing high vacancy rate in the office sector — thereby bolstering its fundamentals as a desirable asset class for property owners — and boost chronically low inventory in the housing sector.
+According to the Less Office, More Housing report, redeveloping vacant or under-tenanted class-B and C office space into residential units would lower the ongoing high vacancy rate in the office sector — thereby bolstering its fundamentals as a desirable asset class for property owners — and boost chronically low inventory in the housing sector.

 JLL’s used its database of over 1,500 office buildings in Toronto and overlaid it upon the City of Toronto’s public database of proposed infill sites.
-This identified 73 buildings, spanning over nine million square feet of office space, that could offer potential for office-to-residential conversions.
+This identified 73 buildings, spanning over nine million square feet of office space, that could offer potential for office-to-residential redevelopment.

 “It’s a very safe assumption to say that when office vacancy is over 18 per cent, and will probably keep growing, at least in the short term, developers probably don’t want to build new office because market conditions aren’t ripe,” Scott Figler, JLL’s national research director for Canada, told RENX Homes.